Public Corruption and Civil Rights Section

 Attorneys in the Public Corruption and Civil Rights Section prosecute impactful cases aimed at preserving the government’s integrity, reforming corrupt behavior, and protecting citizens’ constitutional rights.
 The Section works in close partnership with the FBI and other investigative agencies to achieve its goals.

 The Section’s public corruption work involves the investigation and prosecution of bribery, extortion, fraud, and embezzlement committed by elected and appointed officials, government employees, and those doing business with city, state, and federal government.
-The Section handles a variety of civil rights cases, including allegations that law enforcement officers used excessive force against citizens.
+The Section handles a variety of civil rights cases, including allegations that law enforcement officers used excessive force against citizens and allegations of hate crimes.

 SECTION CONTACT INFORMATION